rodrigoargumedo/Notes/Ruby/Ruby on Rails/MVC Model.md

   * Typically, the UI/UX bits, necessary to render the model to the user.

 3. Controller
   * Core of the app.
-The Controller decides what user input was, hoe the model needs to change as a input, and resulting views should be used.
+The Controller decides what user input was, how the model needs to change as a input, and resulting views should be used.